wdahman/clarity/apps/website/foundation/themes/README.md

 When doing research on how best to deliver a theming solution to our developer community, the Clarity team identified several primary use cases:

-- use of a non-default theme, like the dark theme, with no theme switching
+- Use of a non-default theme, like the dark theme, with no theme switching
-- switching between two themes, like a light/dark theme switcher
+- Switching between two themes, like a light/dark theme switcher
-- "whitelabeling"
+- Customized themes
-- dynamically switching an application between "whitelabeling" options
+- Dynamically switching an application between multiple theme options

 #### CSS Custom Property Dark Theme